ClavelLab/MiMiC/README.md

 - taRifx
 - readr

-Once the denpendancies have been installed, the user may test the installation by running the following commands;
+Once the dependancies have been installed, the user may test the installation by running the following commands;

 TBA